 We plan to adopt a 2017 Employee, Director and Consultant Equity Plan, or the 2017 Plan, which will become effective upon the closing of the offering made hereby.
 The 2017 Plan will expire in 2027.
 Under the 2017 Plan, we may grant incentive stock options, non-qualified stock options, restricted and unrestricted stock awards and other stock-based awards.
-Each of the share numbers that follows in this description of the 2017 Plan are fixed and are not subject to change based on our reverse stock split, which became effective on May 11, 2017.
-There will be (1) 1,932,000 shares of our common stock authorized for issuance under the 2017 Plan plus (2) 3,807,556 shares of our common stock represented by awards granted under our 2011 Plan that are forfeited, expire or are cancelled without delivery of shares or which result in the forfeiture of shares of our common stock back to us on or after the date that the 2017 Plan becomes effective.
+Each of the share numbers that follows in this description of the 2017 Plan are fixed and are not subject to change based on our reverse stock split.
+There will be (1) shares of our common stock authorized for issuance under the 2017 Plan plus (2) shares of our common stock represented by awards granted under our 2011 Plan that are forfeited, expire or are cancelled without delivery of shares or which result in the forfeiture of shares of our common stock back to us on or after the date that the 2017 Plan becomes effective.